A-Z Popular Blog Manufacturing Search »

 Mass Production

-Interchangeable parts are parts and components that are identical for practical purposes.
+Interchangeable parts are parts and components that are identical such that they can be easily replaced.
 This may seem like an obvious idea now but it is considered one of the greatest innovations in history that is one of the defining characteristics of the first industrial revolution.
 Interchangeable parts allows for specialization of labor, assembly lines and production at great scale.
 It is also the basis of modern industries such as software development.
 The following are common examples of interchangeable parts.

 Manufacturing